 All compensation for our Named Executive Officers and the other executive officers is determined by the Compensation Committee of our board of directors, which is composed only of independent directors.
 The Compensation Committee is charged with responsibility for reviewing the performance and establishing the total compensation of our Named Executive Officers on an annual basis.
 The Compensation Committee often discusses compensation matters as part of regularly scheduled board meetings and among the committee members outside of regularly scheduled meetings.
 The Compensation Committee administers the Original 2013 Plan and the ESPP and is responsible for approving grants of equity awards under the Original 2013 Plan.
-If the Restated 2013 Plan is approved by our stockholders pursuant to Proposal 3, the Compensation Committee will administer the Restated 2013 Plan and will be responsible for grants of equity awards under the Restated 2013 Plan.
-Our Chief Executive Officer annually makes recommendations to the Compensation Committee regarding base salary, non-equity incentive plan compensation and equity awards for himself, the other Named Executive Officers, and the other executive officers.
+If the Restated 2013 Plan is approved by our stockholders pursuant to Proposal 3, the Compensation Committee will administer the Restated 2013 Plan and will be responsible for grants of equity incentive plan compensation and equity awards for himself, the other Named Executive Officers, and the other executive officers.
 Such recommendations are considered by the Compensation Committee; however, the committee retains full discretion and authority over the final compensation decisions for the Named Executive Officers and such other officers.
-The Compensation Committee acts under the authority of a written charter, which is available on our web site at www.streamlinehealth.net/investors.
+The Compensation Committee acts under the authority of a written charter, which is available on our web site at www.streamlinehealth.net/investor-relations.